 Interested in participating in a Disney Cruise Fish Extender group?
 Check out all you need to know to join in!
-Includes great gifts, how to make DIY ideas, good pocket door hangers to use, and more.
+Includes great gift ideas, how to make DIY presents, good pocket door hangers to use, and more!

 One of the best things we did on our recent Disney Cruise was to participate in the unofficial Disney Cruise gift exchange program – Fish Extenders.
 This is not run through or endorsed by Disney at all, but has become a super popular way of exchanging fun little themed gifts with other cabins on your Disney Cruise.
 It does take a little bit of planning and forethought, but let me tell you, it's so worth it.
 Our family had an absolute blast putting together gifts for about 9 other cabins and receiving fun treats each time we went to our cabin!

-You're not going to hear anything about this when you book your reservation through Disney Cruises – it's not Disney sponsored at all.
+You're not going to hear anything about this when you book your reservation through Disney Cruise Lines.
+It's not Disney sponsored at all.
 However, it's pretty easy to find info about your particular cruise's program and figure out what you'll need to do to prepare for your gift exchange, if you decide to participate.
 Let's take a look at a few basic Q&As about the Fish Extender program.

 (Affiliate links used in this post.
 Read more about my link usage here.)